Mephilis7/PlayerManager/README.txt

 /pman reload - Reloads the config.yml
 /rules - View the rules, as customized in config.yml /acceptrules- Accept the server rules
+/report <player> <reason> - Reports a player to the Admins /check <player> [ReportNumber] - Look up information about a player concerning the /report command /checktp <player> <ReportNumber> - Teleport to the location where the reported player had been when he was reported

 /pman set Properties:
 --------------------
-fly - Set AllowFlight per player food - Set player's food level health - Set player's health name - Set player's name
+fly - Set AllowFlight per player fire - Set a player on fire food - Set player's food level health - Set player's health name - Set player's name